konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 {{< /imgproc >}}

+After deploy your EKS cluster you are going to need the `kubeconfig` file.
+This file is the way to configure the `kubectl` and `helm` CLIs to access to your cluster.
+In the case of EKS use to be required an extra plugin called [AWS IAM authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) to authenticate via the IAM account.
+Please follow the steps detailed in hte [AWS site](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).

 # Storage

 An important amount of features of KRE are based on the use of shared storage with `ReadWriteMany` volumes.
 Therefore is required to add a storageClass to Kubernetes that support this kind of volumes.